tc39/proposal-intl-messageformat/README.md

 The ApplyBidiIsolation abstract operation will take as arguments the current bidi isolation strategy and the message and part directions.
-From these it will determine `start` and `end` as sequences of Unicode code points which will, if necessary, isolate parts with differing directionalities from each other.
+From these it will determine `start` and `end` as sequences of Unicode code points which will, if necessary, isolate parts from each other.
 With the default "compatibility" strategy, the result matches this TS type:

 ```ts